tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 }
 ```

 After doing that we will get an assertion failure `Error: Expected to equal 0, but got: null`, as expected.
-To make the test pass it would be enough to call `globalProcess.exit(0)`:
+To make the test pass, it would be enough to call `globalProcess.exit(0)`:

 ```javascript
 this.exit = function (code) {